Ramathibodi Hospital: History

 Following the Second National Economic and Social Development Plan (1964–1966), medical demands rose rapidly and the Thai government sought to increase the number of doctors and nurses in the country.
 In August 1964, the government cabinet approved the plan of setting up a new medical school which would be located around the Phaya Thai area, on the Thung Phaya Thai grounds owned by the Treasury Department and located opposite the Ministry of Industry.
 Furthermore, a new hospital called was also to be built on the site.
 On December 30, 1965, HM King Bhumibol Adulyadej graciously conferred upon the name of this new medical school "Ramathibodi" and laid the foundation stone for the faculty and hospital's buildings, as well as officially enrolling the first cohort of medical students at the Faculty of Science.
 Construction was started and the hospital opened on May 3, 1969 at the same time as the faculty.
 The hospital is generally regarded as one of the final referral centers for complicated and rare diseases from all hospitals in Thailand.

 The Faculty of Medicine Ramathibodi Hospital, Mahidol University is one of the two medical schools within Mahidol University.
 The older sister is the Faculty of Medicine Siriraj Hospital, Mahidol University.
-The Logo of the Ramathibodi Hospital is the shape of ร, the first thai alphabet of the Thai name of 'Ramathibodi (รามาธิบดี)'.
+The Logo of the Ramathibodi Hospital is the shape of ร, the first Thai letter of the Thai name of 'Ramathibodi (รามาธิบดี)'.